 Just remember, not everything can be sold on Etsy.
 Only handmade items, crafting supplies, or vintage (20+ years or older) can be listed on their website.
 You can sell anything from a dirty sock to a mansion on eBay.

-The biggest concern that most people have is how much it will cost to start selling their items. eBay fees can be a little tricky to predict because there are several factors that will affect your profit.
+The most prominent concerns that most people have is how much it will cost to start selling their items. eBay fees can be a little tricky to predict because several factors will affect your profit.

 To put it simply, eBay has more fees than Etsy. eBay typically charges an insertion fee, plus a final value fee, and they also take a cut on what you charge for shipping.
-So, when you sell on eBay, it’s extremely important for you to remember to list your items in a way that will make it worth your time.
-Otherwise, you could end up selling a lot of items but actually lose money.
+So, when you sell on eBay, it’s critical for you to remember to list your items in a way that will make it worth your time.
+Otherwise, you could end up selling a lot of things but actually lose money.

-- No membership fees, which mean you pay nothing to open a store through Etsy.
+- No membership fees, which mean you pay nothing to open a store on Etsy.

 - Every listing that you post will cost $0.20.
-It will stay active for 4 whole months, or until the item sells!
+It will stay active for four whole months, or until the item sells!

 - Once your item sells, Etsy will collect 3.5% of the sale price.